Project-OSRM/osrm-backend/docs/profiles.md

-profile  | The configuration table you returned in `setup`. node     | The input way to process (read-only). result   | The output that you will modify. relations| The list of relation attributes passed from `process_relation` function for this way.
+profile  | The configuration table you returned in `setup`. node     | The input way to process (read-only). result   | The output that you will modify. relations| Storage of relations to access relations, where `way` is a member.

 Importantly it will set `result.forward_mode` and `result.backward_mode` to indicate the travel mode in each direction, as well as set `result.forward_speed` and `result.backward_speed` to integer values representing the speed for traversing the way.